 We typically use just-in-time procurement practices to maintain our raw materials inventory at low levels and work closely with our suppliers to obtain technologically advanced raw materials.
 In addition, we periodically seek alternative supply sources to ensure that we are receiving competitive pricing and service.
-While we have experienced shortages in the market place for certain specific raw materials, we believe we can acquire adequate raw materials in the future.
+Certain raw materials, particularly semiconductors continue to be in short supply and are limiting production of some of our engineered systems while other raw materials for PCBs and subassemblies are in adequate supply now.
+Supply for PCB materials can vary over time depending on supply/demand dynamics for key raw materials such as copper clad laminates.
+See Item 1A, Risk Factors for more details.